abdllahdev/thoth-dissertation/source/06_introduction.md

 **Links**

 Links[@links-ref] is a statically-typed functional language that offers developers a solution to create web apps in a single language.
 It achieves that by requiring the developers to annotate their code with "client" or "server" annotations on functions levels so that the compiler can split the code.
-Any app built using Links is compiled to an OCaml server, a client in JavaScript, and database queries in SQL.
+Any app built using Links compiles to a client app in JavaScript, database queries in SQL, and the remained Links code is interpreted on the server.
 Although Links provides a type-safe web programming model, which reduces the risk of errors and vulnerabilities in the application, it still has several problems that prevent it from being widely adopted.
 It is a functional programming language and has unfamiliar syntax, which can make it difficult to learn for developers who are not familiar with this paradigm.

 **Opa**